 Benefits and Opportunities

-A pipe organ would make St. Patrick’s more attractive as a worship and sacred music destination.
-The talents of our music director would be showcased with a pipe organ, and we could attract other organists who would want to come to St. Patrick’s to play.
+The pipe organ will make St. Patrick’s more attractive as a worship and sacred music destination.
+The talents of our music director would be showcased with a pipe organ, and we will attract other organists who would want to come to St. Patrick’s to play.
 Imagine organ concerts where we attract talent from area churches and universities, and where we could raise money for outreach into the community, like Habitat for Humanity, mission work, Dublin Food Pantry, and so much more.
 Many other area churches with pipe organs see their organs as significant assets and feature their instruments in concert.
 We are missing that opportunity, and as a prominent church in the diocese, we can do even better.
 With an enhanced music program, we would attract more visitors and potential new church members.

 Thank you for your attention, and if you should have questions, please contact any Pipe Organ Committee Member.

 Pipe Organ Project Team Committee Members

 Pipe Organ Education /